vvaseem/inc-tech/README.md

 You should see output indicating the API has started, typically listening on http://localhost:7292.

-# Run the Frontend

-The React application is located in the \Frontend\SolarSystem.Frontend directory.
-Open a new terminal window and navigate to this directory:

-cd /Frontend/SolarSystem.Frontend

 # Install the necessary node modules:

 npm install